jdmar3/jdmar3.github.io/_posts/2017-10-11-national-coming-out-day.md

 And why?

-This is all self-preservatory behavior.
+This is all self-preservative behavior.
 If someone misgenders my partner, and there are enough other cues, I know I'm not safe.
 If I hear someone using violent, queerphobic language, I know I'm not safe.
 I'm not coming out.
 If anyone specifically asks if I'm gay: I'm not coming out.
 If I hear someone speculate about someone else being LGBTQIA: I'm not coming out.
 I'm also ending the conversation and leaving it as soon as possible.
 I don't need to be around all of that.

 Self-preservation is first.
 Everything else is second.